bitovi/canjs.com/readme.md

 ## Deploying Dash Docsets

 These scripts now include a component to generate [Dash](http://kapeli.com/dash)-compatible documentation archives.
-Once all the documentation has been generated from above, you can submit a pull request for their docset integration [here](https://github.com/Kapeli/Dash-User-Contributions).
-For CanJS docs, we use the following convention (example: for CanJS Version 2.1.0):
+Once all the documentation has been generated from the above command, you can submit a pull request for their docset integration [here](https://github.com/Kapeli/Dash-User-Contributions).
+For CanJS docs, we use the following convention (example: for CanJS Version 2.1.0 and today's date):

 * use the Major, Minor, and patch version for the CanJS directory (ex. `docsets/CanJS/versions/2.1.0/CanJS.tgz`)
 * use the Major, Minor, and patch version with the date in the docset.json file (ex. `"version": 2.1.0/2014-05-16`) and update for specific versions like:

 	// ...
 	"specific_versions": [
-		{ "_comment": "Legacy Versions of CanJS" },
+		{ "_comment": "Current and Legacy Versions of CanJS" },
 		{
 			"version": "2.1.0/2014-05-16",
 			"archive": "versions/2.1.0/CanJS.tgz"